 I also make great use of my freezer and always prepare more food than I need for that meal so I always have leftovers (either in the fridge or freezer).
 Whenever I bake, I tend to make large or double batches and freeze to pack for school lunches.
 It also means that a healthy snack or treat is always available to my kids and that they have plenty of variety.

-So these are examples of the staples I try to have on hand:
+So these are examples of the staples I try to have on hand.
+Click on the food (if linked) if you need more information about what the ingredient is and where to shop for it:

 Only the real thing and NEVER the spreadable varieties or margarine.
 I place pieces of butter in a butter server and leave it in the pantry so it softens enough to spread.
 I’ve written about the health benefits of margarine vs butter here.
 I hope you’ll not look sideways at anything but butter after reading this.